biomed12/simple_machine/README.md

 * I assumed, gcc toolchain was added to PATH.

-You can find the UML StateCharts representation of the implemented machine at the link:
+You can find the UML StateChart representation of the implemented machine at the link:

 https://i.hizliresim.com/kMPrjJ.png